sylvainbx/rust-book-fr/FRENCH/src/ch19-04-advanced-types.md

 <!--
-Another use of the newtype pattern is in abstracting away some implementation details of a type: the new type can expose a public API that is different from the API of the private inner type if we used the new type directly to restrict the available functionality, for example.
+Another use of the newtype pattern is in abstracting away some implementation details of a type: the new type can expose a public API that is different from the API of the private inner type.
 -->

-Une autre utilisation du motif newtype est de permettre d'abstraire certains détails d'implémentation d'un type : le newtype peut exposer une API publique qui est différente de l'API du type interne privé si, par exemple, nous utilisons directement le newtype pour restreindre les fonctionnalités disponibles.
+Une autre utilisation du motif newtype est de permettre d'abstraire certains détails d'implémentation d'un type : le newtype peut exposer une API publique qui est différente de l'API du type interne privé.

 <!--
 Newtypes can also hide internal implementation.
 For example, we could provide a